 The Apples to Apples Game!

-Recommended ages: 12 and over
+Recommended ages: 12 and older (8 and older with simplified rules)

-Average playing time: 3 minutes per round
+Average playing time: 30 - 75 minutes

 How to Play